What is bipolar disorder?

 - topiramate (Topamax)

-Counselors and doctors frequently advise people with bipolar disorder to manage stress.
-Other effective forms of counseling include psychotherapy, cognitive behavioral therapy, and peer support.
+Effective forms of counseling include psychotherapy, cognitive behavioral therapy, and peer support.
+Other potential treatments include:

 If you or a loved one receives a diagnosis of any form of bipolar disorder, consider exploring different therapies.
-Your doctor may recommend combining medication and therapy for better management of your symptoms.
+Your doctor may recommend combining medication and therapy, too.
+These treatments together may better manage your symptoms.